Becoming You With Julie

 • Preheat oven to 350°F.

-• Return the toasted bread cubes to the skillet and gently stir to mix them with the seasoned vegetables.
+• Add the dried bread cubes and gently toss them with the vegetables and herbs.

 Video